wackyjackson/gatekeeper/README.md

 }
 ```

 *  `clientOptions:` this allows you to set up more advanced options for the initial connection with Discord.
-There is no need to add or remove this line as it can run safely without any content.
+There is no need to add or remove this line as it can run safely without any content
-* `timeToVerifyInMs:` the value following this is the time in milliseconds that the user will have to verify before being removed from the server.
+* `timeToVerifyInMs:` the value following this is the time in milliseconds that the user will have to verify before being removed from the server
 * `GUILD_ID_HERE:` this text must be replaced with the ID of the server you wish to run this bot in.
-This can be done by right-clicking on the server's icon and pressing Copy ID.
+This can be done by right-clicking on the server's icon and pressing Copy ID
 * `verificationRoleId:` change the value following this to the role ID of the role you wish to give to authenticated users.
-This can be done by doing the following: `Your Server > Settings > Roles` then right-click on the appropriate role and press Copy ID.
+This can be done by doing the following: `Your Server > Settings > Roles` then right-click on the appropriate role and press Copy ID
 * `moderationRoleId:` change the value following this to the role ID of the role you wish to give to moderators who can access more advanced commands within the bot.
-This is not necessary for the functionality of the bot.
+This is not necessary for the functionality of the bot